-The gig economy as a whole is thriving and outsourced content creation is big part of that.
-According to an SEMrush report, 40% of organizations outsource their content creation with 53% of that work going to freelance writers.
+The gig economy as a whole is thriving, and outsourced content creation is a big part of that.
+According to a Content Marketing Institute report, 50% of organizations outsource their content creation.

 There’s work out there just waiting to be snatched up!
 However, the competition has never been tougher.
 The number of companies looking to pay freelance writers for exceptional work is rising by the day.

-The freelancer community has grown to 57 million Americans, making up 35% of the U.S. workforce.
+Researchers predict that, by 2027, there will be 86.5 million freelancers in the United States.
+(Making up over 50% of the country’s workforce.)
 That’s a massive increase from the 4 million freelancers we saw back in 2014.

 If you’re struggling to stand out in the crowded market and want to capture more client opportunities, your freelance writer portfolio is a great place to start.
 But you may be wondering how to create a writing portfolio that attracts new business.

-There are 5 things your writing portfolio should include (plus a bonus) to help you capture the interest of content marketers and earn more jobs now:
+There are five things your writing portfolio should include (plus a bonus) to help you capture the interest of content marketers and earn more jobs now:

 - 10-20 Writing Samples